 General Science-Science

-Laboratory 2 58
+Laboratory258

 Home

 Economics-Non

-Laboratory 28
+Laboratory28

-Bilingual Education 25
+Bilingual Education25

+If acceptial or basis students are programmed in

-If essential or basic students are programmed in the same English or mathematics class with regular or honors students, the maximum class size will generally shall be 25 students.
+If essential or basic students are programmed in

+the same English or mathematics class with

+regular or honors students, the maximum class

+size will generally shall be 25 students.

 28-1 II High School Staffing and Organization, B

-B. The number of students assigned to teachers indicated below will generally be determined by multiplying the number indicated next to the subject by the number of classes in the given subject.
+B. The number of students assigned to teachers

+indicated below will generally be determined by

+multiplying the number indicated next to the

+subject by the number of classes in the given

+subject by the number of classes in the given

-Art 3128
+Art 31 28

 Drama 28

 General Music 34 28

 Physical Education 40 28

+Physical Education 40 28

-The BOARD shall hire a sufficient number of full-time physical education, art, music, world language, library, and technology teachers such that students in every school in the district receive instruction in those subjects in classes with no more than 28 students.
+The BOARD shall hire a sufficient number of fulltime physical education, art, music, world

+language, library, and technology teachers such

+that students in every school in the district

+receive instruction in those subjects in classes

+with no more than 28 students.

+with no more than 28 students.

-- 28-2.
-Enforcement of BOARD Policy on Class Size.
-No suggested modification. - 28-3.
+28-2.
+Enforcement of BOARD Policy on Class

+Size.
+No suggested modification.

+28-3.
 Class Size Monitoring Process.
+Strike

-Strike existing language and replace with the following:
+existing language and replace with the following:

 NEW 28-3.1.
-All teachers with classes above the class size limits of this Article shall be paid \$5.00 per student per day for every student above said limits.
+All teachers with classes above the

+class size limits of this Article shall be paid \$5.00

+per student per day for every student above said

+limits.

 NEW 28-3.2.
-The BOARD shall provide class size data, including cluster placements, to the UNION by the 10th day of the school year.
+The BOARD shall provide class size

+data, including cluster placements, to the UNION

+by the 10th day of the school year.

 NEW 28-3.3.
 Teachers assistants staffed pursuant to Article 28-4 shall be placed in classrooms no later than the end of September of each year.
 Such teacher assistants shall not be assigned to work in classrooms other than the oversized ones to which they were staffed.
 28.4 Support for Over-Enrolled K to 23 Classes.
 Effective second semester school year 2016-17 and each school year thereafter, a teacher assistant or instructor assistant will shall be assigned to kindergarten, first grade, second grade, or third grade classrooms that have 32-24 or more students enrolled on 10th day.
-The teacher assistant or instructor assistant shall assist in core all instruction. and may be shared with more than one classroom, provided the assistant is present for all instruction.
-The BOARD willshall implement this provision for the second semester of the 2016-17 school year and continue to do so after the 10 th day at the beginning of every school year thereafter.
+The teacher assistant or instruction. and may be shared with more than one classroom, provided the assistant is present for all instruction.
+The BOARD willshall implement this provision for the second semester of the 2016-17 school year and continue to do so after the 10th day at the beginning of every school year thereafter.
 Where mixed-grade classrooms containing Kindergarten, First, Second and/or third grade students are deemed necessary, a teaching assistant shall be assigned during all instruction.
 The BOARD shall provide \$624 million each Fiscal Year to fund the costs associated with providing the teacher assistant.
-The BOARD shall provide an additional \$44 million each Fiscal Year, which may be utilized for assistants or other means to reduce class size in those classrooms.
+The BOARD shall provide an additional \$14 million each Fiscal Year, which an additional \$14 million each Fiscal Year, which may be utilized for assistants or other means to reduce class size in those classrooms.
 Any funds left unused in a given fiscal year shall roll over and be added onto the next fiscal year's allotment under this Article.
-SCHOOL CLOSINGS THE BOARD CONTENDS THAT THE FACT-FINDER DOES NOT HAVE JURISDICTION OVER THIS MATTER PURSUANT TO SECTION 4.5 SIDE LETTER ON SCHOOL CLOSINGS MORATORIUM The BOARD shall observe a moratorium on all district, contract and charter school closings, consolidations, phase outs, turnarounds, and reconstitutions through June 30, 2029.
+SCHOOL CLOSINGS THE BOARD CONTENDS THAT THE FACT-FINDER DOES NOT HAVE JURISDICTION OVER THIS MATTER PURSUANT TO SECTION 4.5 SIDELETTERONSCHOOLCLOSINGSMORATORIUMThe BOARD shall observe a moratorium on all district, contract and charter school closings, consolidations, phase outs, turnarounds, and reconstitutions through June 30, 2029.